openequella/openequella.github.io/guides/FeaturesGuide2020.2/openEQUELLA-2020.2-FeaturesGuide.md

 Figure 16 Default 'wildcard' search

 Users can switch off the default wildcard search by selecting the Raw search option, which returns exact matches.
+Raw search also supports stemming and stop words.
 An example is shown in Figure 17.

 ![](media/42f0448014da6dba5b22e434d1707b3b.png)